openstack/kolla-ansible/doc/image-building.rst

 Now the source type supports ``url``, ``git``, and ``local``.
 The location of the ``local`` source type can point to either a directory containing the source code or to a tarball of the source.
-The ``local`` source type permits to make the best use of the docker cache.
+The ``local`` source type permits to make the best use of the Docker cache.

 ``etc/kolla/kolla-build.conf`` looks like::